EmurgoHK/emurgolance/README.md

-# Emurpas
+# Emurgolance
-Emurgo Project Appraisal System
+Emurgo freelancer tracking system.

 ## The problem
 Emurgo doesn't currently have a way to track the hours that freelancers spend working on our projects, or a way to track freelancer details and payment methods etc.